nakshatra-garg/nakshatra-garg/README.md

   <img align="right" alt="JPG" src="https://github.com/nakshatra-garg/nakshatra-garg/blob/main/programmer.jpg" width="40%" height="40%" />
 <br>

 I'm a Final Year CS Undergrad at College of Engineering Roorkee having a strong background in IT.
 I'm a Tech-Savvy, passionate about Data Science and Artificial Intelligence, Open-Source contributor.
-I'm currently working on a reasearch project on climate in Data Analytics.
+I'm currently working on a research project on climate in Data Analytics.
 <br>

 <hr></hr>